baconsocrispy/bbs-api/README.md

 * generate migration file: `rails g doorkeeper:migration`

 ## Migration Configuration
-* remove `null: false` from the `redirect_uri` in the oauth_applications block (this is not necessary unless using 3rd party authentication apps like Google to login)
+* remove `null: false` from the `redirect_uri` in the oauth_applications block (this is not necessary unless using 3rd party authentication apps like Google to login that send you to another page)
 * comment out the `oauth_access_grants` block and its foreign_keys.
-This is only if you anticipate user's needing to grant access to 3rd party apps to have read/write access to their app
+This is only if you anticipate user's needing to grant access to 3rd party apps to have read/write access to their app.
+That's beyond the scope of this application.
 * since a Devise user model already exists, add relevant foreign key to oauth_access_token table:
 `add_foreign_key :oauth_access_tokens, :users, column: :resource_owner_id`
 * add corresponding associations to User model.